-HELPFUL HABIT 6: Avoid Naps\
+HELPFUL HABIT 6: Avoid Naps

-\This is one of the most important habits.
-People take naps because they think they need to catch up on missed sleep or because they are tired and think they need a nap to get through the day.
-Naps that are longer than 30 minutes take away from nighttime sleep.
+This is one of the most important habits.
+People frequently take naps because they think they need to catch up on the sleep they missed or simply because they are tired and think they need a nap to get through the day.
+However, naps can make sleep rhythms worse and makes it harder to go to sleep that night.
+This is because we all have a certain amount of sleep we need each day.
+Naps that are longer than half an hour take away from nighttime sleep need.
 This makes it harder to fall asleep at bedtime and to stay asleep during the night.

-- Avoid naps if possible. - If you feel the need to nap in the early afternoon, this is a normal "post-lunch dip." - Try to get active and/or bright light during the post-lunch dip to keep awake.
+- Avoid naps if at all possible. - If you often feel the need to nap in the early afternoon, this is a normal part of the circadian rhythm called the "post-lunch dip." - Try to get active and/or bright light during the post-lunch dip to increase alertness.
 Walk around the halls or outside, check the mail, run, go up and down stairs, or do push-ups.
-Remind yourself that the dip will improve with time.
+Reminding yourself that the dip will improve with time alone can also be helpful.